Howard Deering Johnson: Early life

 Howard Johnson was born in Boston, Massachusetts, and only finished elementary school because he began to work in his father's cigar business.
 He served during World War I in the American Expeditionary Force in France.
 His father died and left him a business that was in debt.
 He ran the cigar store until 1924 when he liquidated it, but he could not erase the $10,000 debt.
 He entered the restaurant industry to pay off the loan that remained after he sold the cigar venture.

 In 1925, he bought a small soda shop in the Wollaston neighborhood of Quincy, Massachusetts.
 He enhanced the quality of the ice cream by buying a recipe from a pushcart vendor for $300.
 It doubled the butterfat of the product and used only natural flavorings.
 He used hand-cranked makers in his basement and by 1928 was grossing about $240,000 from ice cream sold in the store and nearby beaches.

 Johnson expanded operations by opening more stores and started selling food items such as hamburgers and frankfurters at his original store.
 In 1929, he opened a second restaurant in Quincy.
 This sit-down outlet had a broader menu and laid the groundwork for future expansion.

 In 1935, Howard Johnson teamed up with a local businessman, Reginald Sprague, and created the first modern restaurant franchise.
 The idea was new in that era: let an operator use the name, food, supplies, and logo, in exchange for a fee.
 The business of "HoJo" chain restaurants rapidly expanded, and he also entered the lodging industry.

-Howard Johnson had his two children began working in the business.
-His son Howard Brennan Johnson (b.
-1933) and daughter Dorothy Johnson (1930-2013) beamed down together from highway billboards proclaiming that "We love our daddy's ice cream" at the time when they were six and eight years old respectively.
+Johnson's two children, Howard Brennan Johnson (b.
+1933) and daughter Dorothy Johnson (1930-2013) were featured in highway billboards, when they were six and eight years old respectively.
+The tag line, "We love our daddy's ice cream!" was in the ad.